PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 This form allows you to select and focus in on a single object & review much of the data associated with that object.

-This form "loops" through the data associated with the selected object.
-You can click the "Pause" button to stop or start this looping.

 Each object has been detected over several video frames.
 Each frame generated a "Feature" associated with the object.
 The object features are shown in the list at bottom right.

+This form "loops" through the object feature data, so you can see the order the data was collected in.
+You can click the "Pause" button to stop or start this looping.